 \subsection{Temporal SatMAE}

-We now consider input tensors of the form $I_T \in \mathbb{R}^{T \times C \times H \times W}$, where $T$ denotes the number of images in a temporal sequence.
-In video data, $T$ is the number of frames, which are usually equally spaced.
+We now consider input tensors $I_T \in \mathbb{R}^{T \times C \times H \times W}$, where $T$ denotes the number of images in a temporal sequence.
+In video data, $T$ frames are usually equally spaced.
 However, temporal satellite imagery rarely has images at regular intervals.
 More commonly, several snapshots, or versions, of a given location are taken at irregular times.
 The length and sample frequency of these sequences of satellite images vary drastically over years and across different regions.
-For a given spatial location $loc$, we define $T_{loc}$ as the number of temporally distinct snapshots present in the dataset.

-The na\"ive way to handle an extra dimension would be to reshape $I_T$ to $I_T' \in \mathbb{R}^{TC \times H \times W}$, effectively concatenating the temporal sequence of images along the spectral (i.e. channel) dimension, and then apply the MAE machinery verbatim.
-This method poses a few difficulties: \begin{enumerate*}[label=(\roman*)] \item the model may be unable to generalise to a temporal ordering different to the one used in pre-training, since it can only understand order through the position of images in the stacked-timeseries \item the model cannot reason about the length of time separating two consecutive images in a time sequence, which may be variable when images of a location are sampled at irregular intervals \item the model loses access to temporal fine-grained information in deeper layers, as its only direct exposure to encode temporal information is through the initial patch embedding $f_p$ \item the resulting model is not temporally-shift invariant (i.e. the model would need to separately learn to detect the same event in two different segments of the temporal sequence). \end{enumerate*}
+Na\"ively, one could reshape $I_T$ to $I_T' \in \mathbb{R}^{TC \times H \times W}$, effectively concatenating the temporal sequence of images along the spectral (i.e. channel) dimension, and then apply the MAE machinery verbatim.
+This method poses a few difficulties: \begin{enumerate*}[label=(\roman*)] \item the model may be unable to generalise to a temporal ordering different to the one used in pre-training, since it can only understand order through the position of images in the stacked-timeseries \item the model cannot reason about the length of time separating two consecutive images in a time sequence, which may be variable when images of a location are sampled at irregular intervals \item the model loses access to temporal fine-grained information in deeper layers, as its only direct exposure to encode temporal information is through the initial patch embedding $f_p$ \item the model is not temporally-shift invariant (i.e. the model would need to separately learn to detect the same event in two different segments of a temporal sequence). \end{enumerate*}

 To address these challenges and to avoid losing temporal information, we resize the temporal sequence $I_T$ to $S_T \in \mathbb{R}^{L_T \times P_TP^2C}$, where $L_T = L\cdot (T/P_T) = (H/P)\cdot(W/P)\cdot(T/P_T)$, $P_T$ is the ``patch size'' in the temporal dimension, and $L$ and $P$ are defined in \ref{sec:mae}.
 Prior works using transformers for video data suggest using $P_T = 2$, where each ``patch'' is a cube of shape $2 \times 16 \times 16$ \cite{videomae, arnab2021vivit, liu2021video}.
 Since our data has much shorter temporal sequence lengths \cite{fMoW}, we let $P_T = 1$ such that $L_T = L\cdot T$.
 In order to operate on inputs of any temporal order, we re-use the same patch embedding $f_p: \mathbb{R}^{P^2C} \mapsto \mathbb{R}^D$ for each image in the time series, giving us an embedded sequence of tokens $S_T' \in \mathbb{R}^{L_T \times D}$.